BenakaR/Timetable-Generator/README.md

 ## Features
 1. User-Friendly GUI which helps you upload data on the go.
 2. You can generate timetable for one class at a time.
+3. But it keeps track of all classes.
-3. You can download the PDF file of the timetable.
+4. You can download the PDF file of the timetable.
-4. A responsive app which can be used in any device.
+5. A responsive app which can be used in any device.

 ## Desktop View